 While our daughter only goes to ballet once a week, we have friends at the same school that are older and now go three times a week.
 Those friends have multiple daughters all doing that.
 She says that she’s just not sure how that would be possible for them if their daughters were also in school all day.
 (Obviously, other people at the school do it.
 However, it’s easier when the three times a week lessons aren’t competing with time for homework.)

-Etsy is another wonderful outlet for young artist who want to turn their passion into business.
+Etsy is another wonderful outlet for young artists who want to turn their passion into a business.